peteroupc/peteroupc.github.io/pseudocode.md

 * The `<<` operator in the pseudocode is a bitwise left shift, with both sides of the operator being integers.
 If both sides are positive, it is the same as multiplying the left-hand side by 2<sup>_n_</sup>, where _n_ is the right-hand side.
 * The `|` operator in the pseudocode is a bitwise OR operator between two integers.
 It combines the bits of both integers so that each bit is set in the result if the corresponding bit is set on either or both sides of the operator.

+<a id=Lists_and_Files></a>
 ## Lists and Files

+In the pseudocode, lists are indexed starting with 0.
+That means the first item in the list is 0, the second item in the list is 1, and so on, up to the last item, whose index is the list's size minus 1.

 * `NewList()` creates a new empty list.
 * `AddItem(list, item)` adds the item `item` to the list `list`.